Domenico Scarlatti: Italy

-Scarlatti was appointed as a composer and organist at the Chapel Royal of Naples in 1701 and briefly worked under his father, who was then the chapel's maestro di cappella.
-In 1703 he revised Carlo Francesco Pollarolo's opera Irene for performance at Naples.
-Soon after, his father sent him to Venice.
-After this, nothing is known of his life until 1709, when he went to Rome and entered the service of the exiled Polish queen Marie Casimire.
-It was there he met Thomas Roseingrave.
+While in Rome he met Thomas Roseingrave, who would later describe his harpsichord skills to Charles Burney.
 Scarlatti was already an accomplished harpsichordist; there is a story of a trial of skill with George Frideric Handel at the palace of Cardinal Ottoboni in Rome, where Scarlatti was judged possibly superior to Handel on the harpsichord, although inferior on the organ.
 Later in life, he was known to cross himself in veneration when speaking of Handel's skill.